pgRouting/GSoC-pgRouting/doc/planar/pgr_planarFaces.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Edges with ``id < 10`` are the same subgraph used in several :doc:`pgr_coreNumbers` examples.
+Edges with ``id < 10`` are the same subgraph used in several several metrics-module examples.

 .. figure:: /images/Fig6-undirected.png
    :scale: 50%

-   Undirected view of the sample network (subgraph with ``id < 10`` highlighted in the core-number documentation).
+   Undirected view of the sample network (subgraph with ``id < 10`` highlighted in related documentation).

 .. graphviz::